davidvandebunte/davidvandebunte.gitlab.io/content/post/process-investigate-root-cause.md

 The amount of time passed is sometimes relevant.
 Did the executable crash immediately after the last log statement, or run for a few more seconds?

-Combine the insights of multiple tools to build a coherent timeline:
+#### Decision: Prefer logging to debugging?

+##### Advantages

+- The choice between logging and debugging is an example of the space-time tradeoff.
+Logging takes more space; debugging takes more time.
+In most cases time is more valuable than computer resources (space).

 #### Logs

-Is logging vs debugging the classic space-time tradeoff?
-Logging takes more space; debugging takes more time.
-Context logging is another way to divide the space up, it gives you the equivalent of a table you can parse in a non-time approach (context logging adds another column to the table).

-Turn up logging levels temporarily (-v, -vvv, --verbose).
 A log with timestamps is a timeline:

 ```bash
 Wed Mar 07 12:27:28 2012: Everything appears fine.
 Wed Mar 07 12:27:29 2012: What does this mean?
 Wed Mar 07 12:27:30 2012: Error!
 ```

+Add context logging.
+Context logging makes logs a table, with an additional column for every kind of context.
+Common columns:

+- Function name.
+Use vim's :ta to jump straight to the function from the name.

+Turn up logging levels temporarily (-v, -vvv, --verbose).
+Consider logs other than the application's (strace, /var/log).

 Prefer log statements so you get permanent code changes?
 Argument for logging over debugging: http://logging.apache.org/log4j/1.2/manual.html